rohanchakraborty/NYC_ShortTerm_Rental_MLOPS/README.md

 ## Description

-This project is part of Unit 3: Building a Reproducible Model Workflow.
-The problem is to build a complete end to end ML pipeline to predict rental prices for airbnb rentals and make it reusable.
+This project, part of Unit 3 on Building a Reproducible Model Workflow, involves developing a full end-to-end machine learning pipeline to predict Airbnb rental prices.
+The goal is to create a reusable and efficient solution.

 ## Prerequisites

 Python and Jupyter Notebook are required.
-Also a Linux environment may be needed within windows through WSL.

 ## Dependencies
 - mlflow